kaushikgopal/SkeleSass/README.md

 * All scss files are placed in the sass directory
 * Generated stylesheet is stylesheets/screen.css
-* Meddle all you want with the base.scss file for your customizations
+* Meddle all you want with the _custom.scss file for your specific customizations

 ## Installation